 Make your mother feel special with this colourful blooming card for Mother’s Day.
 This is the sweetest cut-paper bouquet card kids will love making, with room to create a mess with paint before cutting it into a floral design.

-- Begin painting a white cardstock sheet to make the painted background.
-Paint in a random and expressive way to create an abstract design, and wait until dry before you apply the next colour.
-You can make a cool pattern by slightly overlapping the colors, just make sure it is dried out.
+- Begin by painting a sheet of white cardstock to create the flowers; paint in a random and expressive way to create an abstract design, wait until the paint has dried before applying the next colour.

-- After all the paint is dried, using a black felt tip pen, draw several shapes of flower heads in different sizes over the background.
-The number of flowers you will need depends of how full you would like the bouquet – we created 14 in total.
+2. After all of the paint has dried, use a black felt tip pen to draw several flower heads in a variety of sizes and styles.
+The number of flowers you’ll need will depend on how full you would like the bouquet – we created 14 in total.

 5. Position the flowers on the front of the card starting with the biggest placed in the middle, arrange the remaining flower heads around it to create a bouquet.
-To secure the flowers in place, add two stacked layers of 3D foam pads to the biggest flowers, one layer to the middle sized ones and the smallest adhere with glue.
-This makes the flower heads easy to overlap and arrange, plus it gives the card an interesting, pop-up dimension.
+To secure the flowers in place, add two stacked layers of 3D foam pads to the biggest flowers, one layer to the medium-size ones and adhere the smallest with tacky glue.
+Using foam pads makes the flower heads easy to overlap and arrange, it also gives the card height and dimension.

-- For the finishing touch, add a double strand twine bow and a Mum sticker tag.
+6. To complete the design, add a double strand twine bow and a Mum sticker tag.